-Re: FEE Comments on EFRAG's Draft Comment Letter on the IASB Exposure Draft Severe Hyperinflation - Proposed amendments to IFRS 1
+Re: FEE Comments on the IASB Exposure Draft Severe Hyperinflation - Proposed amendments to IFRS 1

-- (1) FEE (the Federation of European Accountants) is pleased to comment on the EFRAG Draft Comment Letter on the IASB Exposure Draft Severe Hyperinflation Proposed amendments to IFRS 1 (the "ED"). - (2) We are in general agreement with the views expressed by EFRAG in its draft comment letter. - (3) We support the proposed amendments to IFRS 1 since these will enable additional entities to report under IFRS.
-However, as noted in Appendix 1, certain aspects of the ED require clarification. - (4) Further, like EFRAG, we believe that entities affected by hyperinflation encounter many accounting issues when applying IAS 29 Financial Reporting in Hyperinflationary Economies.
+- (1) FEE (the Federation of European Accountants) is pleased to comment on the IASB Exposure Draft Severe Hyperinflation Proposed amendments to IFRS 1 (the "ED"). - (2) As a founding organisation of EFRAG we have also contributed to the EFRAG consultation process by submitting on 30 November 2010 the FEE comments on EFRAG's Draft Comment Letter of 22 October 2010.
+EFRAG has issued its final comment letter on 3 December 2010.
+We have considered the EFRAG Final Comment Letter in our response and make reference to the EFRAG comments where relevant. - (3) We are in general agreement with the views expressed by EFRAG in its final comment letter. - (4) We support the proposed amendments to IFRS 1 since these will enable additional entities to report under IFRS.
+However, as noted in Appendix 1, certain aspects of the ED require clarification. - (5) Further, like EFRAG, we believe that entities affected by hyperinflation encounter many accounting issues when applying IAS 29 Financial Reporting in Hyperinflationary Economies.
 Accordingly, we support EFRAG's suggestion that the IASB should consider a more fundamental review of accounting in hyperinflationary economies.

-Our Comments on Appendix 1 of the EFRAG draft comment letter including responses to the questions in the Invitation to comment of ED are contained in the Appendix to this letter.
+Our responses to the questions in the Invitation to comment of ED are contained in the Appendix to this letter.